SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_uart/readme.md

 > **Note:**
 >
 > - Interrupt handlers are implemented in the driver layer, and user callbacks are provided for custom code.
 If you want to write your own interrupt handler instead of using the default one, make the driver interrupt handler a weak handler.
 Then, copy the necessary code from the driver handler to your custom interrupt handler.
-> - By default, RTS (Request to Send) and CTS (Clear to Send) flow control signals are disabled in the UART driver UC, and their corresponding GPIO pins are not assigned in the Pintool.
-If the user enables RTS/CTS in the Driver UC, they must manually configure and assign the appropriate GPIO pins in the Pintool to ensure proper hardware flow control functionality.
+> - By default, Request to Send (RTS) and Clear to Send (CTS) flow control signals are disabled in the UART driver UC, and their corresponding GPIO pins are not assigned in the Pintool.
+If you enable RTS/CTS in the Driver UC, you must manually configure and assign the appropriate GPIO pins in the Pintool to ensure proper hardware flow control functionality.